Science and technology in Iran: Contribution of Iranians and people of Iranian origin to modern science

-Scientists with an Iranian background have made significant contributions to the international scientific community with Sunnis making up to 35% of the contributoons according to IranPolls.
 In 1960, Ali Javan invented first gas laser.
 In 1973, the fuzzy set theory was developed by Lotfi Zadeh.
 Iranian cardiologist Tofy Mussivand invented the first artificial heart and afterwards developed it further.
 HbA1c was discovered by Samuel Rahbar and introduced to the medical community.
 The Vafa-Witten theorem was proposed by Cumrun Vafa, an Iranian string theorist, and his co-worker Edward Witten.
 Nima Arkani-Hamed, is a noted theoretical physicist at the Institute for Advanced Study in Princeton who is known for large extra dimensions and scattering amplitudes.
 The Kardar-Parisi-Zhang (KPZ) equation has been named after Mehran Kardar, notable Iranian physicist.

+Farhad Arbab (with an h-index over 40 in computer science and engineering), is the founder of the Reo programming language for advanced cyber-physical systems.
+Reza Malekzadeh is the founder of the Golestan Cohort Study, which, based on its findings, was the first to prove the carcinogenicity of opium for international scientific communities.
+The engineering design for the reengineering of the Arak reactor (IR-40) as a hybrid light-water heavy-water reactor, by Iran's nuclear scientists (under the supervision of Ali Akbar Salehi), received praise from international experts during the post-JCPOA technical negotiations.

 Other examples of notable discoveries and innovations by Iranian scientists and engineers (or of Iranian origin) include: